How a small agency is creating its engineering career framework

 At a certain point, you're as prepared as you're going to be, and it's time to be true to your convictions and commit.
 We settled on our approach and recodified our engineering roles and responsibilities.

-4. The Rollout: How to share a new career framework with your team
+4. The Rollout: How to implement a new career framework with your team and re-evaluate it post-launch

 Looking for something else?